-In March, Weber Shandwick scooped a prestigious double-win with Large Agency and Agency of the Year honors at the 2018 PRWeek U.S. Awards.
+Weber Shandwick scooped a prestigious double-win with Large Agency and Agency of the Year honors at the 2018 PRWeek U.S. Awards held in March.
 This marks the fourth consecutive year the firm has been honored as the top agency – a first in the history of the awards.
 Weber Shandwick also celebrated recognition across five campaign categories with clients GSK Consumer Healthcare/Excedrin, Chevrolet, Save the Children and Nielsen.
 The PRWeek U.S. Awards celebrate the best corporate, agency, nonprofit and education PR teams and the work they produced in 2017.
 In awarding Weber Shandwick agency of the year, PRWeek noted that Weber Shandwick’s strong track record is a result of a commitment to both “the agency’s culture and delivering client results.”
 Judges also praised the firm’s “exceptional client work, incredible diversity and culture, creative programming, and great leadership.”

 In February, Ad Age published its 2018 A-List Agency Standouts list – which celebrates industry leaders for their bold creativity, lucrative business strategy and continual transformation – including Weber Shandwick for a second consecutive year.
 Publication staff lauded Weber for its growing roster of clients like Ancestry.com, Los Angeles’ Olympics bid, and the Bahamas Ministry of Tourism, among others.
 Most notably, the agency was praised for its Royal Caribbean solar eclipse stunt featuring “Total Eclipse of the Heart” singer Bonnie Taylor, and a 360-degree Excedrin migraine experience designed to help build empathy for sufferers.
 This marks the fourth time in five years that Weber Shandwick has been featured in the Ad Age A-List issue.